-A subset of the protocols that rely on cryptography is unpractical or even nonfunctional in a real-world scenario, especially when intended to be used as a basis of a CBDC.
-Moreover, other research regarding offline e-cash introduces functionality (token expiration), which does not solve and potentially worsens the problem it was intended to solve.
+A subset of the protocols that rely on cryptography is unpractical as it allows shops to mint tokens ([33]) or non-functional in a fully offline scenario ([34]), especially when intended to be used as a basis of a CBDC (Section III-A).

-To fully benefit from the offline functionality, token transferability is highly desirable.
-This would reduce the dependency on reaching the bank and lower the number of communication actions.
-However, not all protocols proposed in the literature support this.
+Moreover, other research regarding offline e-cash introduces functionality (token expiration [35, 17, 36]), which does not solve and potentially worsens the problem it was intended to solve (Section III-B).

-A prototype of an offline transferable digital euro, EuroToken, was proposed earlier.
-However, this proposed scheme is fully traceable and offers little privacy to the users and thus conflicts with some of the design goals set by the European Central Bank.
+To fully benefit from the offline functionality, token transferability (Section III-C) is highly desirable.
+With transferable tokens, it is not required to withdraw and deposit a token for each payment.
+Having the possibility to spend tokens multiple times without the bank's involvement would thus reduce the communication costs between the bank and the users [19].
+A prototype of an offline transferable digital euro, EuroToken, was proposed earlier [37, 38] (Section III-D).
+However, this proposed scheme is fully traceable and offers little privacy to the users and thus conflicts with one of the main design goals (preserving privacy) set by the European Central Bank [23].